 Back in Duluth, Totman’s parents had moved into a new home at 321 Kenilworth Avenue in 1913.
 Unfortunately the Totman Brothers livery business had closed around 1915 due to the popularity of the motor car—by 1917, Duluth had one car for every 50 citizens, or about 1,500 cars, according to the Duluth News Tribune.
 In 1921 Wellyn’s father went bankrupt.
 His mother, died in 1925.
 By the early 1930s, his father had moved in with him in a house on Sunshine Terrace in Hollywood.

-In all, Wellyn Totman wrote or co-wrote about fifty films, at first for Monogram Pictures in the early 1930s and the for Republic Pictures until the early 1940s.
+In all, Wellyn Totman wrote or co-wrote about fifty films, at first for Monogram Pictures in the early 1930s and then for Republic Pictures until the early 1940s.
 Most of his films were low-budget westerns and action movies.
 Perhaps his more notable films include Mystery Liner (1934), starring Noah Berry, a story that Totman adapted from the Edgar Wallace story “The Ghost of John Holling;” Hidden Valley (1932), starring Bob Steele; The Dawn Rider (1935), with John Wayne; and Exiled to Shanghai (1937), with Wallace Ford and Dean Jagger.

 For reasons unclear, Totman stopped writing for the movies in the mid-1940s but remained in Hollywood.
 A hint to the reasons behind his early retirement may be found in a short article that appeared in the Van Nuys News of February 25, 1937, headlined “Charged Driver was Obstreperous” that read in part, “Wellyn Totman, 33, writer residing at 11836 Sunshine Terrace, proved to be a tartar when he was apprehended Tuesday night….